ByteWelder/DroneCrafting/projects/technical/Batteries.md

 batteries are lighter weight, drones benefit from the extra [electric current](https://en.wikipedia.org/wiki/Electric_current) draw that a LiPo battery can provide.

-This page will focus mostly on LiPo batteries.
+This page will focus on LiPo batteries, but much of its content is just as valid for other types of batteries.

 # Voltage and cell count